Crisis and disaster management

 As an employee or student of KI you are entitled to support in the event of a crisis.
 Employees are to contact their immediate supervisor/manager or the human resources department; students are to contact their course coordinator/director or the student health service.

 In the event of a major crisis, such as a serious accident or threat, a natural disaster, fire, etc. KI’s central crisis organisation will take over.

 Crisis management plan

 The crisis management plan is revised when necessary.
-This revision is the responsibility of the Chief Security Officer.
+This revision is the responsibility of the Safety and security officer.

 Karolinska Institutet's management plans during major crises such as injury or death is focused on supportive measures in the time soon after the incident.

 Emergency efforts are coordinated by the SOS, emergency number 112.